 Chief Executive Officer Toni Hemminki started in this position in October 2014.
 He came to the company from SSAB, which is one of the owners of Fennovoima.

-Project Director Minna Forsström is in charge of project management.
-Forsström has been previously employed by Pöyry and Gustav Paulig, among others.
+Acting Project Director Jouni Takakarhu is in charge of project management.
+Takakarhu has been previously employed by Pöyry, Borealis and Neste Oil.

 Chief Financial Officer Otso Torniainen is responsible for the company’s finances and funding.
 Torniainen has been previously employed by Empower IM Oy, Fortum, and E.ON, among others.